-- a) Gathering information pertinent to the stated concerns from all relevant parties, including the identified student, faculty, advisors, preceptors or field instructors. - b) Making recommendations as to the status of the student: - Probation: Probationary status allows a student to continue under certain specific criteria as determined by the SDC at a formal review.
+- a) Gathering information pertinent to the stated concerns from all relevant parties, including the identified student, faculty, advisors, preceptors or field instructors. - b) Making recommendations as to the status of the student: - Departmental Probation: Probationary status allows a student to continue under certain specific criteria as determined by the SDC at a formal review.
+Probation status should be driven by the policies and guidelines outlined in programmatic policies.
 Students placed on probation will receive a letter from the PD outlining the conditions of probation and the steps required to return to good standing.
-Barring any exceptional circumstances, students who do not return to good standing within the specified time frame will be dismissed from the program. - Return to good standing: Once a student has successfully completed the criteria specified in the SDC Review to the satisfaction of the SDC, the Committee will recommend to the faculty body/PD and the PD will send a letter to the student indicating return to good standing. - iii) Dismissal: Students may be dismissed for a variety of reasons, including but not limited to: 1) failure to meet minimum grade standards; 2) clinical/ field work failure; 3) failure to remove probationary status; and/or 4) violation of professional conduct expectations.

-c) Formulating and recommending action steps:

-The SDC will develop and recommend a plan of action to be taken to achieve stated outcomes, including the identification of responsible parties and expected dates of actions.
+Barring any exceptional circumstances, students who do not return to good standing within the specified time frame will be dismissed from the program.
+Probation status is driven by programmatic policy.

+- Return to good standing: Once a student has successfully completed the criteria specified in the SDC Review to the satisfaction of the SDC, the Committee will recommend to the faculty body/PD and the PD will send a letter to the student indicating return to good standing.
+The expectation is a return to good standing status prior to return to or beginning a fieldwork/clinical/practicum experience.
+Any exceptions to this policy will be outlined in the departmental handbook. - Dismissal: Students may be dismissed for a variety of reasons, including but not limited to: 1) failure to meet minimum grade standards; 2) clinical/ field work failure per department standards and accreditation expectations; 3) failure to complete expectations required to remove probationary status; and/or 4) violation of professional conduct expectations. - c) Formulating and recommending action steps: The SDC, in partnership with the student, will develop and recommend a plan of action to be taken to achieve stated outcomes, including the identification of responsible parties and expected dates of actions complete with timelines.
 This may include helping a student achieve educational objectives (e.g., remediation, use of the learning assistance center); employing alternate pathways to achieve educational objectives (e.g. extending field work hours beyond normal expectations, retaking a course, creating a targeted remediation course); or specifying other terms for a student to remain in the program.
-The plan of action also defines the criteria for success (e.g. performance needed to remove probationary status) or consequences of failure to achieve identified goals (e.g. progression delay, extension of probation, program dismissal).
+The plan of action also defines the criteria for success (e.g. performance needed to remove probationary status) or consequences of failure to achieve identified goals (e.g. progression delay, extension of probation, program dismissal). - d) The SDC recommendation regarding student status and plan of action are made following the meeting(s) and communicated to the program director/school dean/faculty in writing.